 On the other hand, if you don’t need to do many transactions, then there is no point in paying extra for that feature.
 Look for an account with a lower number of transactions and you can bet that the monthly fee will also be lower, or possibly even free.
 Tangerine’s no-fee chequing account is a great option for those looking for a free account.

 What is Your Average Monthly Minimum Balance?

 Another thing to consider is: what is your average monthly minimum balance?
-For some banks like Tangerine or motusbank, this doesn’t influence the fee or benefit structure at all.
+For some banks like Tangerine, this doesn’t influence the fee or benefit structure at all.
 However, other banks are willing to waive fees and even throw in a few additional perks and bonuses for those who keep larger minimum amounts in their chequing account.

 If your balance fluctuates a lot and you have a bunch of transactions, then you probably want to go with a bank that doesn’t charge any fees or require a monthly minimum amount.
 But if you do have a significant chunk of change in there and don’t plan on moving it, you have a bit more flexibility in terms of finding the right chequing account for you.

 Is it Important to Have a No-Fee Chequing Account?

 At first glance, it may seem obvious that you would want a no-fee chequing account.
 After all, the goal with good personal banking is to be able to save as much as your hard-earned money as possible.
 However, while a no-fee chequing account may sound appealing, there may be better options for you.